On the Tambara Affine Line

-are in $\mf{p}$ for all $K\leq G$ and $g_1,g_2,\in G$.
+are in $\mf{p}$ for all $K\leq G$ and $g_1,g_2\in G$.
 Since we assumed that $x (g_1^{-1}g_2 \cdot y)\in \mf{p}(G/e)$ these elements are always in $\mf{p}$.
 Since $\mf{p}$ is a prime ideal, and $\Q(\mf{p},x,y)$ is satisfied, we must have that $x$ or $y$ is in $\mf{p}(G/e)$, proving the claim. \end{proof}

 \begin{remark} It is not true in general that Tambara prime ideals are levelwise $W$-prime for the actions of the Weyl groups $W$.
-For example, the zero ideal is prime in the Burnside $C_p$-Tambara functor $\uA$, but $\uA(C_p/C_p) = \mathbb{Z}[t]/(t^2-pt)$ is not a domain so the zero ideal is not prime in $\uA(C_p/C_p)$. \end{remark}
+For example, the zero ideal is prime in the Burnside $C_p$-Tambara functor $\uA$, but $\uA(C_p/C_p) = \mathbb{Z}[t]/(t^2-pt)$ is not a domain so the zero ideal is not prime in $\uA(C_p/C_p)$.
+More generally, for any finite group $G$ the zero ideal of $\uA(G/H)$ is never $W_G(H)$-prime for $H\neq e$, despite the fact that $\underline{0}$ is a prime ideal of $\uA$. \end{remark}

 It turns out that $G$-prime ideals are always radical.